sanjeevbhusal/notes/Google Workspace API.md

 Consider the following simplified example of a hotel reservation.
 When you arrive at the hotel, the front desk clerk requests your ID to verify your reservation.
 Your ID _authenticates_ you to the hotel.
 The front desk clerk gives you a hotel key.
 This key gives you access to certain resources at the hotel such as your hotel room, the gym, and the business center.
 The hotel key _authorizes_ you to access those resources.

+There are mainly 2 parts to authentication, Authenticating your app and Authenticating your user.

+- **Authenticating your app**: When you make a request to any google workspace API, you have to authenticate yourself.
+This authentication is not for the end user.
+This is for Google to know which project is sending the request.
+Google stores all the metrics for requests made to its API's.
+Hence, it should know which project is the one making the request.
+It does so by using a API token.
+You can generate a API token in the API and Services > Credentials section.
+The token uniquely identifies your project.
+You have to send this token with every request you make to google Api.

+- **Authenticating your end user:** Once the app is authenticated, google needs to authenticate the end user who wants to access their resources.
+If your application needs to have access to user's public profile (email, name, profile picture etc), then you must first ask the user for permission.
+You cannot just access their private/public information through google API.
+Google wants you to first configure the permission you need in the  OAuth Consent Screen Section located at API and Services > OAuth Consent Screen.

+	 - **OAuth Consent Screen**:  This is a screen that will be shown to end user.
+This screen contains information regarding the application name, developer email address and permissions the applications wants from user.
+User can either consent to giving all the permissions asked in the consent screen or reject it completely.
+They cannot choose to give consent to some of the asked permission and reject others.
+While confThe contents shown in the Consent Screen has to be configured

 ![[Pasted image 20230831181838.png]]